-NOTE: The Advertising Standards Authority (ASA) has reviewed the standards for gambling advertisements and a new Code has been developed.
-This new Gambling Advertising Code will be effective 5 August 2019 for new ads, and effective 4 November 2019 for all ads.
+NOTE: This Code is for all ads placed before 5 August 2019.
+The new Gambling Advertising Code is effective 5 August 2019 for new ads, and effective 4 November 2019 for all ads.

 Read the ASA Codes Committee report on the review of the gambling advertising standards here – Report on the review of the Code for Advertising Gaming and Gambling April 2019.

 All advertisements for gambling and gaming (herein called gaming) shall adhere to the Principles and Guidelines set out in this Code.
 The Code is designed to ensure that advertising of gaming will be conducted in a manner that is socially responsible and does not mislead or deceive the consumer.